 History of St. Cloud

 St. Cloud is one of two incorporated cities in Osceola County (the other being Kissimmee).
-St. Cloud was founded on East Lake Tohopekaliga in 1909, and was named after a French suburb which was an early home to the largest concentration of Union Army veterans in the South, hence its nickname "Soldier City."
-Its Mount Peace Cemetery, established in 1910, is one of the largest union cemeteries located south of the Mason-Dixon Line with more than 300 Union soldiers buried there.
+St. Cloud was founded on East Lake Tohopekaliga in 1909, and was an early home to the largest concentration of Union Army veterans in the South, hence its nickname "Soldier City."
+Its Mount Peace Cemetery, established in 1910, is one of the largest union cemeteries located south of the Mason-Dixon Line with more than 400 Union soldiers buried there.

 Reportedly the largest sugar mill in the nation operated in the late 1800s in what is now St. Cloud.
 Some people believe that there are French roots to the city's name, while others say it may have come from the great white clouds that rose above the mill during the refining process.